 The most common choice is the leather band, without any bells and whistles.
 Its classic design makes it easy to dress up or down.
 Leather looks equally great at the office as it does at a more formal occasion like a wedding.
 Neutral colors like black, brown, or tan are great for daily wear while the more complex styles like a python or crocodile make for a more elevated look.
 Just like any other leather product, your watch band will need some care.
 They can be ruined if they get wet or are exposed to extreme temperatures, so be mindful when you’re wearing them.

-This watch band style is a simple way to add some detail to your watch’s look.
+This watch band style uses the added detail of contrast stitching to create an eye-catching look.
 The detail comes from the contrast in color between the watch band and the stitching.
-Go for watch bands with starkly contrasting stitching, like black and white, for the most eye-catching look.
+Go for watch bands with starkly contrasting stitching, like black and white, for the most impactful look.
 Wear this band with an outfit that has distinct contrasting colors, to reflect the aesthetic of the watch, for an ensemble that’s visually intriguing.

 Our pick: Rotary, World of Watches $100